Cody is a new online writer. His work often focuses on sports theory, sports management, and analysis.

 The opportunity for one to play the sport regardless of athletic ability is paramount to the sport's survival.
 If sports were based on explosive athleticism, then many sports such as bowling, golf, and billiards would fade away.
 I’m not implying that baseball requires equal athletic ability as bowling or billiards, but it’s not as physically demanding as soccer or tennis.
 Baseball is great because it is in between highly explosive and intense sports and mild and calm sports.

 A positive aspect of playing focuses on the equipment of the game.
 Baseball equipment such as bats, balls, and gloves are relatively cheap, and they last a long time.
 Unlike a tennis racquet that needs to be restringed, a baseball glove’s lifetime can span over the course of several years.
 I’ve had my go-to glove for eight years and my tennis racquet for only six months, and it seems about time to restring it.
 Similarly, I still possess numerous bats from over 10 years ago, but the soccer ball I bought a year ago is getting a little torn up.

 For a group of friends that want to play baseball together, not much will stand in their way from doing so.
 All that is needed is an open, grassed area.
 The bases can be represented by an alternate marker and can also be moved closer together according to skill level.
-For a more serious group, baseball diamonds are often found at public parks.
+For a more serious group, baseball diamonds are often found in public parks.
 This is in complete contrast to a sport such as basketball, where a hoop is needed to play the sport.
 Sure, hoops are present at some parks, but they usually can’t be adjusted to a group's skill level.
 Basketball hoops can be somewhat costly as well, ranging from $200 upwards.
 Finding a place to play baseball to its full extent should not be a hassle for low-income individuals.
 Because baseball can be played and enjoyed by nearly anybody in regards to economic status and athleticism, it deserves to be recognized as a trademark sport and should not be abandoned in the coming years.